 “One of the unique interventions is the seed business incubation program in which farmer cooperatives are promoted as seed business.
 Such programs will also be planned and implemented in Africa.
 ICRISAT will extend all help in implementing such programs to especially benefit the small and marginal farmers of Africa,” said Dr Ramadjita Tabo, Director – West and Central Africa, ICRISAT Mali.

 The launching of MAIH was held in two phases.
-The official ceremony on 22 February was attended by the Malian Minister of Agriculture and other ministers of the Government of Mali.
+The official ceremony on 22 February was attended 10 minute mail by the Malian Minister of Agriculture and other ministers of the Government of Mali.
 A second launch, dedicated to the Youth Business Incubation (YBI) was held on 23 February at IPR targeting mainly students and other youth interested in entrepreneurship in agribusiness sector.

 “The incubation is a motivation as it breaks the barriers in the agricultural sector, providing opportunities for businesses and wealth creation.
 If the incubator is well operated, and it focuses on supporting the youth and incubating them to grow into business, it will contribute both in creating jobs and employers,” said Mr Dramane Tounkara, National Coordinator of Global Youth Innovation Network for Mali.